good annuity

 Instead of possibly running out of money, a good annuity guarantees a stream of income that won’t stop until you (and perhaps your spouse) die.
 And no, the insurance company doesn’t “win” if you die early.
 The risk pool wins!

 Many fancy, expensive, complicated, agent-sold annuities don’t offer mortality credits.
 If you are being sold an annuity, chances are there are no mortality credits.
-A good annuity, on the other hand, feature mortality credits.
+A good annuity, on the other hand, features mortality credits.
 Again, mortality credits are why you “make more money” with an annuity than if you own just the underlying bonds.
-Some say: “why own an annuity when you can just buy the same underlying investments as the insurance company does.”
+Some say: “Why own an annuity when you can just buy the same underlying investments as the insurance company does.”
 Do you understand why that is false?
 Good.

 Let’s dive in and discuss the lineup of GOOD ANNUITIES.